Good sexual health is important to overall quality of life.

 Viagra should never be used with poppers (amyl nitrate).

+There are much fewer options for women.
 Viagra is not currently licensed for women although small studies reported benefits.